wows-tools/wows-depack/REVERSING_STORY.md

 First, a disclaimer, this is the first time I'm doing this kind of exercise, so the process described here is probably not the best approach.

+Also, I'm writting this after various findings, so the process seems quite straight forward.
+In reallity, it was full of dead ends and flows of ideas (good and bad) that came-up while staring at hexdumps for hours.

 ## Motivation

 I've always wanted to play around World of Warships game content for various reasons, from extracting things like armor layouts or in game parameters to the 3D models themselves.